bilalamjad-devops/aws-documentation/rds/labs/lab3/README.md

 # How to Connect Python Flask to a MySQL Docker Container (Step-by-Step)

-In my previous guide, we successfully built a CLI bridge between a basic Python script and an isolated MySQL Docker container.
+In my previous guide, we successfully connected a basic Python script to an isolated MySQL database running inside a Docker container.

 Today, we are taking our architecture to the next level.
-We are upgrading our project from a simple CLI script into a fully functional 2-Tier Web Application using Python Flask as our frontend/backend application layer, and Docker for our persistent database layer.
+We are upgrading our project from a simple terminal script into a fully functional 2-Tier Web Application.
+We will use Python Flask to build a clean web interface, and Docker to run our background database layer.

+Users will be able to type data into a web form, and Flask will store that data directly inside MySQL.

 ### Step 1: Start the MySQL Container

+Instead of installing a heavy database package directly onto your computer, launch a MySQL container using Docker.
+This container will act as the storage layer for our web application.

+Run the following command in your terminal:

 ```docker
 docker run --name mysql-container -e MYSQL_ROOT_PASSWORD=password123 -p 3306:3306 -d mysql:latest